ISCPIF/python-gargantext/INSTALL.md

 ## TL;DR

-You need `pipenv` and an up-to-date version of `pip`.
+You need `pipenv`, an up-to-date version of `pip`, and a PostgreSQL (>= 9.5) database.
 To setup development environment and run test server:

     $ make
     $ pipenv run ./manage runserver